rebeccaestes/react-tutorial/tutorial.md

 Here's a conceptual overview of how to build a basic React app.
 Don't worry if it doesn't make much sense; I'll be showing you the actual code in a moment.
 If you're familiar with Javascript, none of the code should look that weird to you.

-<ul><li>React apps are built of snippets of code called <strong>components</strong>.
+* React apps are built of snippets of code called <strong>components</strong>.
 Components can construct HTML elements as simple as a sentence, or as complicated as a Facebook user interface.
-(We're going to be sticking to the simpler elements here ... just so you keep your expectations reasonable!)</li>
+(We're going to be sticking to the simpler elements here ... just so you keep your expectations reasonable!)

-<li>Components can make use of a list of <strong>properties</strong>, which are listed in a separately-instantiated object.
-(Technically these aren't necessary, but it would make for a really boring app.)</li>
+* Components can make use of a list of <strong>properties</strong>, which are listed in a separately-instantiated object.
+(Technically these aren't necessary, but it would make for a really boring app.)

-<li>To use these components, you'll write a line of code instructing React to <strong>create your component</strong> as an element.
-That line will also link the component and the properties so that they can be rendered together.</li>
+* To use these components, you'll write a line of code instructing React to <strong>create your component</strong> as an element.
+That line will also link the component and the properties so that they can be rendered together.

-<li>And you'll use another line of code to tell React <strong>where in the DOM</strong> to insert that element.</li></ul>
+* And you'll use another line of code to tell React <strong>where in the DOM</strong> to insert that element.

-<h2>Code Structures</h2>
+<h3>Code Structures</h3>
 That all sounds great, but what does it actually look like?
 Let's make a super simple app called My Favorite Things.
 Here's the structure for a component, the snippets of code that create your app.
 You can go ahead and copy this (as well as the two chunks of code that follow) inside the `<script type="text/jsx"></script>` tags of your HTML.

 ```